rlawrenc/cosc_304/labs/lab8/assign/README_APEX_Unit10.md

 3. In the property editor:
 	- Identification > Name: Enter Project is not null
 	- Validation > Type: Select Item is NOT NULL
-	- Validation > Item: Select P5_PROJECT
+	- Validation > Item: Select P5_PROJECT (In my case I used P4_PROJECT, because it was page 4)
 	- Error > Error Message: Enter Project is not null!
 	- Error > Display Location: Select Inline in Notification